Quintic del Pezzo threefolds in positive and mixed characteristic: Introduction

-As arithmetic applications of our main result, we discuss the finiteness of $V_5$-varieties over number fields, or rings of integers.
-Recall that the Shafarevich conjecture, which was originally studied by Shafarevich for elliptic curves, addresses the finiteness of varieties in certain classes of varieties over a number field that admits good reduction on the complement of fixed finite places.
-For example, Scholl \cite{Scholl}, Javanpeykar-Loughran \cite{Javanpeykar-Loughran:GoodReductionFano}, Licht \cite{Licht}, and we \cite{IKTT} proved this kind of finiteness results for del Pezzo surfaces and some classes of Fano threefolds, which includes the case of $V_5$-varieties \cite[Proposition 4.10]{Javanpeykar-Loughran:GoodReductionFano} (see also references in \cite{IKTT} for results on other classes of varieties).
-By using the classification theorem (=Theorem~\ref{thm:classification_W5}), we refine the result on quintic del Pezzo threefolds by showing the explicit number of isomorphism classes of varieties in question: \begin{thm}[=Theorem~\ref{thm:explicitShafarevichconjecture}] Let $F$ be a number field, $S$ a finite subset of finite places of $F$, $T$ the set of finite places of $F$ dividing $2$, and $U$ the set of real places of $F$.
-Then the cardinality of the following set
+As arithmetic applications of our main result, we obtain several finiteness results for $V_5$-varieties over number fields.
+See Section \ref{section:arithmetic} for more details.

+Recall that the Shafarevich conjecture, which was originally studied by Shafarevich, Faltings, and Zarhin for abelian varieties, addresses the finiteness of varieties within certain classes of varieties over a number field that admit good reduction outside a fixed finite set of finiteness places.
+It has been studied for Fano varieties; for example, Scholl \cite{Scholl}, Javanpeykar-Loughran \cite{Javanpeykar-Loughran:GoodReductionFano}, Licht \cite{Licht}, and we \cite{IKTT} proved Shafarevich-type finiteness results for del Pezzo surfaces and certain Fano threefolds, which include the case of $V_5$-varieties (see also references in \cite{IKTT} for results on other classes of varieties).

+As an application of Theorem~\ref{thm:classification_W5}, we explicitly calculate the number of isomorphism classes of $V_5$-varieties admitting good reduction outside a fixed finite set of places.

+\begin{thm}[see Theorem~\ref{thm:explicitShafarevichconjecture}] Let $F$ be a number field, $S$ a finite subset of finite places of $F$, $T$ the set of finite places of $F$ dividing $2$, and $U$ the set of real places of $F$.
+We put $r \coloneqq \#(S \cup T \cup U)$ (the union is taken within the set of all places of $F$).
+Then the number of elements of the set